Blueshift Library

 Optional keywords arguments as applicable for ordering functions can be passed on as well.
 A positive quantity is a buy order.

-class blueshift.library.algos.executions.MarketIfTouched(asset: Asset, quantity: int, target_price: float, timeout: int = 30, delay: float = 1, **kwargs)
+- class blueshift.library.algos.executions.MarketIfTouched(asset: Asset, quantity: int, target_price: float, timeout: int = 0, delay: float = 1, move='cross', **kwargs)

 Conditional order waits for a specific condition to meet before placing the order (at limit or at market).
 The algo waits for a timeout number of minutes before the condition is met, else gets cancelled.
 It accepts a callable (condition) of the signature f(context, data) and must evaluate to True if the condition is fulfilled.
 The parameter delay determines the delay (minutes) between two successive condition checks.
 For Market-If-Touched orders, if the specified target_price is reached, a market order is triggered.
+If the move is ‘above’, target is reached if the current price is higher than the target.
+If move is ‘below’, target is triggered if the current price is below the target.
+If move is ‘cross’ (default) and the entry price (price when the order is placed) is less (greater) than the target price, the condition is triggered if the current price is above (below) the target.

 Note